AndyMc3000/ci-ms3-pool-club/README.md

 * [EDUCBA Website](https://www.educba.com/)
 * [StackOverflow.com](https://stackoverflow.com/)
 * [CSSTricks.com](https://css-tricks.com/)

-* TO DO *

-1. Code Institute Course Material - I referred to and used Code Instiute course material
+1. Code Institute Course Material - I referred to and used Code Instiute course material to help with this project.

-1. jQuery code used to stop Bootstrap form validation after a form was submitted in emailjs-contact-page-contact-form.js - I had a bug with form submission where Bootstrap validated the form again after 'submit' and 'reset'.
-As the form had been reset, this resulted in validation errors appearing on the blank form.
-I found some jQuery code on a GitHub issues thread which fixed the problem when I applied the code to my EmailJS JavaScript file.
+1. I copied and used jQuery code to stop Bootstrap form validation from validating the Contact form on index.html again, after submission.
+I found some jQuery code on a GitHub issues thread which fixed the problem when I added the code to my EmailJS JavaScript code on script.js.
 This thread was owned by a GitHub user called Cina Saffary.
 See the GitHub thread here - ['Resetting form doesn't clear validation errors'](https://github.com/1000hz/bootstrap-validator/issues/68).

 1. EmailJS code - I copied relevant JavaScript code from the EmailJS website in order to send emails from my Contact Form on index.html.

 1. Colours - I used the Coolors.co website to help me decide on a colour scheme for the webite.
-This website allows you to create your own colour palettes or to use one of thiers.
+This website allows you to create your own colour palettes or to use one of theirs.
 See more about the Coolors.co palette catalogue and tools here: [Coolors.co](https://coolors.co/).

-1. Font - I used Google Fonts for the fonts on the website.
-See more at: [GoogleFonts.com](https://fonts.google.com/)
+1. Font - I used Google Fonts for the fonts on the website and Canva.com for the font in the logo.
+See more at: [GoogleFonts.com](https://fonts.google.com/) & [Canva.com](https://canva.com/)

-1. Icons - I used FontAwesome and Favicon for all icons on the website.
+1. Icons - I used FontAwesome for all icons on the website.
 See more at: [FontAwesome.com](https://fontawesome.com/)

 1. Design Principles - The design of this website employed the principles of 'The 5 Planes of UX design', which was created by Jesse James Garrett in his book; The Elements of User Experience: User-centered Design for the Web (2002).
 See more at; [Jjg.net](http://www.jjg.net/elements/)

-1. Company Logo - The Party Chef logo was created using tools on the FreeLogoDesign.org website.
-See more at; [FreeLogoDesign.org](https://www.freelogodesign.org/)

 ### Acknowledgements ###

-In order to get design ideas, I took inspiration from a number of industry relevant websites.
+In order to get design ideas, I took inspiration from a number of relevant websites.
 These websites are;

 No. | Business     | Website     | Description |